KindleModding/kindlemodding.github.io/jailbreaking/AdBreak/index.md

 ### FAQ

 - The JB does NOT automatically remove advertisements, see Marek's scriptlet.
-- It will never work on the KS/Kindle Scribe, or the CS/Colorsoft!
+- It will never work on the CS/Colorsoft!
 Ads can NOT be re-enabled there!
 - No, this is not "UJ"/"Unnamed Jailbreak".
 That is separate.
 - "Is there a way to make my device ad supported?" (see below)